jalmenarez/upgrade-openssh-centos/README.md

 }
 ```

+## Uninstall
+// TODO: Add how to uninstall all

 More information please refer `build-RPMs-OpenSSH-CentOS.sh` script.

 The [release page](https://github.com/Junyangz/upgrade-openssh-centos/releases) has some RPMs that I built, feel free to use it.